Huge stars top rumoured list for Super Bowl Half-Time Show performer

 Harry Styles

+Rumours that former One Direction singer Harry Styles could be performing at the Super Bowl Half-Time show began to circulate on Twitter in June 2023, much to the delight of fans.
 Independent American football news account _MLFootball were the first to share the rumour.
 The account wrote: 'There's been a lot of chatter that multiple-time GRAMMY award winner and former One Direction star Harry Styles will be the 2024 Super Bowl Halftime Show Performer.'

 Lil Nas X

 Could Lil Nas X perform at the next Half-Time show?
-Talk on the matter began a while back, when the 24-year-old rapper and singer appeared in a Doritos commercial during the 2020 Super Bowl.
+Talk on the matter began a while back, when the 25-year-old rapper and singer appeared in a Doritos commercial during the 2020 Super Bowl.

 Sharing their thoughts on Twitter, one fan said: 'I just know that one day Lil Nas X will perform at the Superbowl Half Time show and that it will be one of the best half time show performances in history.
 MARK MY WORDS.' (sic)

-Fuelling fans' desires, in 2019 Lil Nas X tweeted: 'OLD TOWN ROAD SUPER BOWL 2020!'
+Fuelling fans' desires, in 2019 Lil Nas X tweeted: 'OLD TOWN ROAD SUPER BOWL 2020!' - so could next year be his time to shine?

 Sam Smith